aporia-ai/inferencedb/README.md

 ---

-**InferenceDB** makes it easy to store the features and predictions of real-time production ML models on external data lakes.
+**InferenceDB** makes it easy to stream features and predictions of real-time ML models in production to a data lake.

-This data is important for retraining, data drift monitoring, calculating performance metrics in production, AI incident investigation and auditing purposes.
+This data is important for retraining purposes, data drift monitoring, detecting performance degradation, AI incident investigation and more.

 ### Quickstart